MuneebAnsari/RuneScape-Woodcutting-Bot/README.md

 --------------------------------------------------------------------------------
 - Tree detection: Most trees are detected, however depending on lighting, brightness and or camera angle trees may go unidentified.
 - Falsely identified trees: During certain instances, objects in the game with similar contour shapes may be falsely identified as trees.
-- Adapt to other displays: Remove hard coded values subject to personal display.
+- Adapt to different displays: Remove hard coded values subject to personal display.